 The NCC also will continue to convey concerns with several other federal agencies.
 Among actions thus far:

-1) requesting the U.S. Small Business Administration to clarify that agricultural businesses are eligible to participate in the Economic Injury Disaster Loan program;2) seeking prompt action from the Federal Motor Carrier Safety Administration to provide hours-of-service relief; and
+2) seeking prompt action from the Federal Motor Carrier Safety Administration to provide hours-of-service relief; and

 3) asking Agriculture Secretary Sonny Perdue and National Economic Council Chairman Larry Kudlow to provide relief from unfair shipping charges.